yashladd/solar_water_heater/README.md

 1. The storage tank is always assumed to be well mixed and always full.
 2. Heat loss within the pipes of the pump that circulate water in the system is neglected.
 3. The ambient temperature $T_a$ and the solar radiation $I_t$ are assumed to be constant within a window of $1 hr$.
+4. Make up water supply is assumed to be at ambient temerature.

 ## Constraints
-1. The temerature of the storage tank must never exceed the boiling temerature of water ($100 °C$)
+1. The temerature of the storage tank must never exceed the boiling temerature of water ($100 °C$).
+2. Currently can only run simulations from year 2005-2015.

 ## References
 1. [Govind   N.   Kulkarni,   Shireesh   B.   Kedare,   Santanu   Bandyopadhyay,  “Determination  of  Design  Space  and  Optimization  of  Solar  Water  Heating  Systems”,  Solar  Energy, Vol. 81, pp. 958-968, 2007.](https://www.sciencedirect.com/science/article/pii/S0038092X06003112)